CybersecurityXLab/IOT-Commander/README.md

 	DOS: performs a denial of service attack on a specified IP
 	Scan: scans the specified IP
 	ping: launches a customizeable ping at specified IP

+Current Issues:
+Currently trying to connect to the avacom camera in quick succession will cause the connection to be refused.